-Michael Greedy .pdf page 15 , Calculating the ratios for COUNTY convention delegates is referred to by a citation: "NRS 293.
+Michael Greedy .pdf page 15 0.000.7 Calculating the ratios for COUNTY convention delegates is referred to by a citation: "NRS 293.
 133 (See Appendix A)" Below is NRS 293.133.
 NRS 293.133 allows the PARTY to decide on the ratios.
 Publish a table which explains the ratios rather than use a citation.
 This will put all the necessary information in one place.
-NRS 293.133 (2) sets the date for determining the number of Democrats by precinct.
+NDC 202 422 (2) sata the data fau data maining the growth or of NRS 293.133 (2) sets the date for determining the number of Democrats by precinct.
 Somewhere else in the Delegate Selection Plan the votes cast in 2016 and 2018 and the number of voters is used.
 Do we have an inconsistency here? used.
-Do we have an inconsistency here?
-NRS 293.133 Number of delegates from voting precincts to county convention.
-1. The number of delegates from each voting precinct in each county to the county convention of any major political party for that county must be determined pursuant to the rules of the party, if the rules of the party so provide, or, if the rules of the party do not so provide, in proportion to the number of registered voters of that party residing in the precinct as follows: (a) In the counties in which the total number of registered voters of that party has not exceeded 400, each precinct is entitled to one delegate for each 5 registered voters. (b) In counties in which the total number of registered voters of that party has exceeded 400 but has not exceeded 600, each precinct is entitled to one delegate for each 8 registered voters. (c) In counties in which the total number of registered voters of that party has exceeded 600 but has not exceeded 800, each precinct is entitled to one delegate for each 10 registered voters. (d) In counties in which the total number of registered voters of that party has exceeded 800 but has not exceeded 1,400, each precinct is entitled to one delegate for each 15 registered voters. (e) In counties in which the total number of registered voters of that party has exceeded 1,400 but has not exceeded 2,000, each precinct is entitled to one delegate for each 20 registered voters or major fraction thereof.
+Do we have an inconsistency here: NRS 293.133 Number of delegates from voting precincts to county convention.
+1. The number of delegates from each voting precinct in each county to the county convention of any major political party for that county must be determined pursuant to the rules of the party, if the rules of the party so provide, or, if the rules of the party do not so provide, in proportion to the number of registered voters of that party residing in the precinct as follows: (a) In the counties in which the total number of registered voters of that party has not exceeded 400, each precinct is entitled to one delegate for each 5 registered voters. (b) In counties in which the total number of registered voters of that party has exceeded 400 but has not exceeded 600, each precinct is entitled to one delegate for each 8 registered voters. produced to conclude an energy of the conclusion (c) In counties in which the total number of registered voters of that party has exceeded 600 but has not exceeded 800, each precinct is entitled to one delegate for each 10 registered voters. (d) In counties in which the total number of registered voters of that party has exceeded 800 but has not exceeded 1,400, each precinct is entitled to one delegate for each 15 registered voters. (e) In counties in which the total number of registered voters of that party has exceeded 1,400 but has not exceeded 2,000, each that party has exceeded 1,400 but has not exceeded 2,000, each precinct is entitled to one delegate for each 20 registered voters or major fraction thereof.